secsh-keygen, ssh-keygen

 -m key_format

-Specify a key format for the -i (import) or -e (export) conversion options.
-The supported key formats are: RFC4716 (RFC 4716/SSH2 public or private key), PKCS8 (PEM PKCS8 public key) or PEM (PEM public key).
-The default conversion format is RFC4716.
+Specify a key format for key generation, the -i (import), -e (export) conversion options, and the -p change passphrase operation.
+The latter may be used to convert between OpenSSH private key and PEM private key formats.
+The supported key formats are: RFC4716 (RFC 4716/SSH2 public or private key), PKCS8 (PKCS8 public or private key) or PEM (PEM public key).
+By default OpenSSH will write newly-generated private keys in its own format, but when converting public keys for export the default format is RFC4716.
 Setting a format of PEM when generating or updating a supported private key type will cause the key to be stored in the legacy PEM private key format.

 -N new_passphrase